 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

-looking after your data
+Looking after your data

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

-sharing your data
+Sharing your data

+We will not give, sell or lease your personal information to third parties.
 Where we use third parties to provide services to us; they may not use your data for any other purpose.
 We require all our service providers to respect the confidentiality and security of personal data.

 We will share data with the Information Commissioners Office and law enforcement agencies and/or where required to so by law.

-controlling your personal information
+Controlling your personal information